Kru3mel/lightSNMP/README.md

 * .NET Framework 4.8 or higher
 ## Axis Camera Settings
 In order to be able to use the traps sent from a Axis camera the alarm event configuration has to match the parameters from the follwing table.
 The configuration can be done using the cameras webinterface.
-To add an Event Handeler navigate to → System → Events → Add Event (:heavy_plus_sign:)
+To add the required Event Handler navigate to → System → Events → Add Event (:heavy_plus_sign:)
 |Event Name|Condition|Use Condition as Trigger|feature|enabled|Action|Alarm Name|Alarm Notification|
 |---|---|---|---|---|---|---|---|
 |Alarm On|AXISPerimterDefender|:white_check_mark:|ALL_SENARIOS|:white_check_mark:|Send SNMP-Trap|Intrusion Camera xx|true|